-Travels to faraway lands, a pottery village nearby or a deep inward journey- Suruchi Andhare-Jamkar’s art reflects her fascination with stories.
-A multiple award winning artist, she finds inspiration from her travels around the world as well as from inner journeys into the depths of the human imagination.
-A strong foundation in drawing, painting, pottery and murals paired with a skilled grasp of techniques and various media has Suruchi passionately pushing the boundaries of her artistic expression.
+Travels to faraway lands, a pottery village nearby, or a deep inward journey- Suruchi Andhare-Jamkar’s art reflects her fascination with stories.
+A multiple award-winning artist, she finds inspiration from her travels around the world as well as from inner journeys into the depths of the human imagination.
+A strong foundation in drawing, painting, pottery, and murals paired with a skilled grasp of techniques and various media have Suruchi passionately pushing the boundaries of her artistic expression.

 Artflute’s Sridevi Padmanabhan caught up with this traveling dreamer whose distinct narrative style has won her many ardent followers.